biagiofornitto/FlattenProject/README.md

 Tests are realized with [Mocha](https://mochajs.org/) and [Chai](https://mochajs.org/).

+1) Download or checkout the project
-Open index.html in your browser.
+2) Open index.html in your browser